Mixed mode oscillations in a conceptual climate model: Setting up the Model

 and the ocean-atmosphere flux

 Notice that the ocean-atmosphere flux is balanced in equation \eqref{hydroCO2}.
 That is, whatever carbon is outgassed from (or absorbed by) the ocean must be transferred to (or from) the atmosphere.
-While the ocean has numerous carbon reservoirs of various sizes (e.g. the mixed layer and the deep ocean \cite{sigmanboyle}), we assume that the carbon exchange between atmosphere and ocean follows a simple linear equation as described in \cite{siegsarm93}.
-The air-sea exchange of carbon is temperature dependent \cite{leq04}; in our model this means that the coefficients $B_5$ and $B_6$ may depend on temperature, but for the sake of simplicity, we suppress this dependence.
+The ocean-atmosphere flux is an extremely complicated process.
+First, the ocean has numerous carbon reservoirs of various sizes (e.g. the mixed layer and the deep ocean \cite{sigmanboyle}).
+Changes in ocean circulation alter the amount of carbon that is pumped into the mixed layer versus what is stored in the deep ocean.
+In the work of Paillard and Parrenin, the key nonlinearity in the carbon dynamics that drives the glacial-interglacial cycles occurs in the ocean-atmosphere component \cite{pp04}.
+Additionally, the air-sea exchange of carbon is temperature-dependent since the solubility of $\text{CO}_2$ depends on temperature \cite{leq04}.
+Acknowledging that this is a gross simplification, we assume that the carbon exchange between atmosphere and ocean follows a simple linear equation as described in \cite{siegsarm93}.
+Approximating a slow nonlinear mechanism with a linear term has proved illuminating in systems with multiple time-scales.
+One particular example from neuroscience is the FitzHugh-Nagumo approximation of the Hodgkin-Huxley equations \cite{fitzhugh1961,nagumo1962}.
+Considering the role of neuroscience in the historical development of MMO theory, such an approximation seems natural.

-The terrestrial, or land-atmosphere, flux depends on plants (among other things) \cite{landCO2}.
-Therefore, the carbon drawdown is most efficient at $T_*$, the temperature at which $\text{CO}_2$-absorbing life is most prolific.
-As a testament to how difficult it is to pin down actual parameter values for climate models, especially in paleoclimate problems, we point to the literature with regards to $T_*$.
-In \cite{landCO2}, Lenton and Huntingford state that $T_*$ should be a temperature in the warm, interglacial state (i.e. $T_* \approx T_w$).
-That is, carbon drawdown should be most effective during the large spikes in Figure \ref{mmoFig:tempRecord}.
-However in \cite{lovelock}, Lovelock calls the interglacial states ``fevers," suggesting that carbon drawdown is most efficient in the climate's ``natural," glacial state (i.e. $T_* \approx T_c$).
+The terrestrial, or land-atmosphere, flux depends on the lithosphere and the biosphere (among other things) \cite{landCO2}.
+Adams and Faure \cite{adamsfaure1998}; Crucifix, Betts, and Hewitt \cite{cbh05}, K\"{o}hler and Fischer \cite{kf05}, and Lenton and Huntingford \cite{landCO2} all discuss a reduced terrestrial carbon pool at the last glacial maximum.
+Our model adapts the formulation used by Lenton and Huntingford \cite{landCO2}, assuming that there is a critical ice sheet volume $X_e^*$(corresponding to a critical temperature) where carbon drawdown is most efficient.
+Despite the consensus that there was a reduced terrestrial carbon pool at the last glacial maximum, the quantification of such is still debated \cite{kf05}.
+The quantification debate is one reason for our hesitance to assign specific values to parameters.

 The reason there is no governing equation for terrestrial PgC is that the total carbon content of the system should be conserved.
 While there can be subdivisions within them \cite{sigmanboyle}, we are considering three carbon stores: atmosphere, land, and ocean.
 Since there is a conserved quantity, only the two governing equations are needed.